-During the year, no emolument was paid by the Group to any of the directors of the Company or the five highest paid individuals (note 9 below) as an inducement to join or upon joining the Group or as compensation for loss of office (2016: Nil).
-None of the directors of the Company or the top five highest paid individuals (note 9 below) waived any emoluments during the year (2016: Nil).
+During the year, no emolument was paid by the Group to any of the directors of the Company or the five highest paid individuals (note 8 below) as an inducement to join or upon joining the Group or as compensation for loss of office (2017: Nil).
+None of the directors of the Company or the top five highest paid individuals (note 8 below) waived any emoluments during the year (2017: Nil).

-9. INDIVIDUALS WITH HIGHEST EMOLUMENTS
+8. INDIVIDUALS WITH HIGHEST EMOLUMENTS

-Of the five individuals with the highest emoluments, two (2016: two) are directors, Cheng Dong and Jiang Guitang, whose emoluments for the year ended 31 December 2017 (2016: Cheng Dong, whose emoluments after the appointment date of 16 March 2016, up to 31 December 2016; Jiang Guitang, whose emoluments for the year ended 31 December 2016), are disclosed in note 8.
-The aggregate of the emoluments in respect of the other three individuals (2016: the director, Cheng Dong, before 16 March 2016 and the other three individuals) were as follows:
+Of the five individuals with the highest emoluments, two (2017: two) are directors, Cheng Dong and Jiang Guitang, whose emoluments for the years ended 31 December 2018 and 2017 are disclosed in note 7.
+The aggregate of the emoluments in respect of the other three (2017: three) individuals were as follows:

-2017 RMB'000 2016 RMB'000

-Basic salaries, allowances and other benefits Employer's contributions to defined contribution retirement schemes 1,388 1,427
+Basic salaries, allowances and other benefits Employer's contributions to defined contribution retirement schemes

+2018 RMB'000 2017 RMB'000

+943 1,388

-113 114
+39 113

-1,501 1,541
+982 1,501